Road User Charging is the collective term we use to describe the following schemes that operate in London:

 If you opt in, we will also send you notifications via the app, or use location services to provide you with relevant information about your use of the scheme.
 You can change your mind at any time by amending the settings within your device

-To protect your privacy as much as possible, TfL will not share details of when or where your vehicle was seen and the DVLA will not provide TfL with any of your contact information.
+To protect your privacy as much as possible, TfL has not shared details of when or where your vehicle was seen and the DVLA has not provided TfL with any of your contact information.

-We are contacting people in this way because the law requires us to raise awareness of the ULEZ.
+We contacted people in this way because the law requires us to raise awareness of the ULEZ.
 We have to do everything we reasonably can to help people comply with the scheme.

 If you are a registered customer, you can access and update your personal information by signing into your online account.

-For access to other personal information held by TfL in connection with Road User Charging, please see our page on how to access your data.
+For access to other personal information held by TfL in connection with Road User Charging or the scrappage scheme, please see our page on how to access your data.

 If you would like to unsubscribe from service or marketing messages, please use the link we include at the end of every email.
 You can also update your contact preferences within your online account - or by emailing firstname.lastname@example.org at any time.